Tinks18/ROckPaperScissors/README.md

 ### Media

 - The photos used on the home  page are from the open source site free to use vector images.
+- Pictures taken from <a href="https://www.vecteezy.com/free-vector/rock-paper-scissors">Rock Paper Scissors Vectors by Vecteezy</a>